top of page

 Redefining objectivity at NSPA

-Left: Here are three images that show the notes I took from "More than Both Sides: Redfining Objectivity," a session I attended at the National Scholastic Press Association in the fall of 2023.
-One thing I had to learn was that to be a journalist, you need not just to lay out the facts you need to tell the story and uncover the truth.
+Left: Here are three images that show the notes I took from "More than Both Sides: Redefining Objectivity," a session I attended at the National Scholastic Press Association in the fall of 2023.
+One thing I had to learn was that to be a journalist, I need not just to lay out the facts, but also to tell the story and uncover the truth.
 This is vital for journalists to understand because a journalist is a storyteller, not just someone who transcribes quotes.
-Another thing I learned from this session is when covering an issue, you don't leave it to the winner you have to tell the story of impacts.
-This is important for a journalist to understand because, agai we have to tell a story that informs our audience, the news serves a purpose to inform.
+Another thing I learned from this session is that when covering an issue, I don't leave it to the winner; I have to tell the story of the impacts.
+This is important for a journalist to understand because, again, we have to tell a story that informs our audience; the news serves a purpose to inform.

 Preser glows and grows list